tmtsoftware/csw/docs/src/main/commons/command.md

     ```
     @@@

-## Command based communication between components
+## Command-based Communication Between Components

 A component can send @ref:[Commands](../messages/commands.md) to other components.
 The commands can be sent as following
 two types of messages: